Logo for Piano Play It

 WORK SLOWLY!
 Give yourself some time to get familiar with your body posture.

 Treat it as meditation.
 Think of the small details.
 Become aware.
-Keep working on this exercises five minutes a day and keep practicing consistently.
+Keep working on this exercises five minutes a day and keep practising consistently.

 [?]
 Subscribe To